 • Make some people indifferent to alcohol

-It’s something we feel could change the lives of some of those struggling with alcohol addiction
+It’s something we feel may change the lives of some of those struggling with alcohol

 What is Baclofen?

 Baclofen is a muscle relaxant and antispasmodic medication that has been used to treat patients with multiple sclerosis and paraplegia for over 40 years.
 In the early 2000’s a new use for Baclofen was discovered

 It is said that Baclofen may be successful in treating addiction to alcohol.

 French cardiologist Dr Oliver Ameisen struggled with severe alcoholism and had tried every treatment route, including months in rehabs, thousands of AA meetings, years of therapy and a wide range of medications.In his desperation Dr Ameisen branched out of the treatment norms and put himself on Baclofen.
 Over time, he found that his anxiety greatly reduced and eventually disappeared and that he no longer had any interest in alcohol.
 That was 2004.
 Since then there have been some studies that have shown the usefulness of Baclofen in treating alcohol addiction and some patients have benefited from Baclofen treatment.
 We highly recommend reading Dr Oliver Ameisen’s book The End of My Addiction to get an in-depth account of his journey with addiction and Baclofen.